Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/system-architecture/class-diagrams.md

 #### Figure 1.3 Video Interaction and Progress Tracking

-Figure 1.2 shows the backend components that make up VideoPage, which is the frontend component that handles displaying videos to users and making them interactive.
+Figure 1.2 shows the backend components that make up VideoWatch, which is the frontend component that handles displaying videos to users and making them interactive.

-### VideoPlayer
+### VideoWatch

 This component handles the playing, stopping, and starting of the video.
 A video will start when a user hits the play button, and will stop at the appropriate timestamp to ask a question.
 Once that is complete, it will start again, and this will continue until the video's end.